Northamptonshire Battery, Royal Field Artillery: Burma Railway and disbandment

 The men were imprisoned in Selarang Barracks at Changi, converted into a Prisoner of war camp.
 In June 1942, 500 men of 135th Fd Rgt were sent to Sime Road Camp to work as labourers on a Japanese war memorial, some of the others remaining at Selarang during the notorious incident.
 In October a party of 18th Division prisoners, including about 400 of the 135th Fd Rgt were sent to Thailand to work on the Wan Po viaduct across the Mae Klong river on the Burma Railway (immortalised in the book and film The Bridge on the River Kwai).
-The men of 135th Fd Rgt were progressively split up as the work on the railway was completed in 1943 and parties of PoWs were moved to other labouring jobs in Thailand, Formosa and Japan.Sainsbury, Hertfordshire Yeomanry, pp. 199–213.
+The men of 135th Fd Rgt were progressively split up as the work on the railway was completed in 1943 and parties of PoWs were moved to other labouring jobs in Thailand, Formosa and Japan.

 135th Field Regiment lost 67 men killed in action or died of wounds, and a further 159 died while prisoners of the Japanese.
 The survivors were repatriated after the end of the war in August 1945.
 Officially it was disbanded in 1947, but the regiment regarded the remembrance service held in December 1945 as its final parade.

 Insignia

-While part of 135th (Hertfordshire Yeomanry) Field Regiment, officers and men of the Northamptonshire Battery wore the Hertfordshire Yeomanry cap badge, the officers also wearing it beneath the rank badges on their shoulder straps.Sainsbury, Hertfordshire Yeomanry, p.
-166. The Commonwealth War Graves Commission (CWGC) design for headstones for members of the regiment includes both the Royal Artillery and Hertfordshire Yeomanry badges.
+While part of 135th (Hertfordshire Yeomanry) Field Regiment, officers and men of the Northamptonshire Battery wore the Hertfordshire Yeomanry cap badge, the officers also wearing it beneath the rank badges on their shoulder straps.
+The Commonwealth War Graves Commission (CWGC) design for headstones for members of the regiment includes both the Royal Artillery and Hertfordshire Yeomanry badges.